xMobbDeep/PassTheFear-BattleScarSelector/README.md

 For the prebuilt player package:

 - Windows x64.
-- A legally installed Windows x64 copy of *Pass The Fear*.
 - BepInEx 6 IL2CPP x64 installed in that game folder.
 - .NET Framework 4.8 or later for the standalone selector.